 About one million years ago,

-snow and ice accumulated, forming what?
+and ice accumulated, forming what?

 A: Glaciers at the higher alpine meadows that moved down the river valleys.